HISTORY OF FISH HOEK PRE PRIMARY SCHOOL.

 Since the first retrenchments began in 1992, the school teaching posts have been replaced with Board of Governor positions.
 Our last Department Grade R teacher post went at the end of 2014, when the teacher Mrs Irene Atkins took early retirement.
 All post at the school are now Board of Governor positions.

 The school now has 6 classes, ranging from 1 years to 6 years and a staff complement of 22, including the aftercare staff.
-In our endeavour to keep up with all the best educational trends, we now have an Emotional Literacy and Support teacher who helps with counselling of parents and children as well.
-We use the Integrated day system in our older classes and we have an Interactive Whiteboard to enable us to access Internet related themes and topics for the children’s general knowledge.
+In our endeavour to keep up with all the best educational trends, we have incorporated an Emotional Literacy programme into our school day.
+We are part of Africa A+ school, a small network of school of various diversities, who teach with the intention of developing creativity and critical thinking within our children, through the use of the arts, drama, and music.
+We also have an Interactive Whiteboard to enable us to access Internet related themes and topics for the children’s general knowledge.